 The main rule book describes the rules for RoboCup Standard Platform Games.
 However, at the international RoboCup competition there will be a competition in the Standard Platform League in which teams are formed of players from various teams.
-All teams who compete in the team competition must participate in this competition.
-Additional teams will be selected to participate in just this competition.

 The main point of this competition is for teams to develop 'drop-in' players that can be good teammates and play well with a team composed of drop-in players from a variety of teams.
 The competition's goal is to develop more intelligent players that can efficiently and robustly collaborate with other robots without exactly knowing their states, skills, and intentions and that can carry out cooperative moves without explicit specifications of pre-coordinated behaviors by the human team members.